DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 The new teacher history converter unblocked the teacher history migration.

-By the launch of Register early career teachers we aimed for 99.99% of records to be migrated via either method, and we'd manually fix anything that was too broken to migrate automatically.
+By the launch of Register early career teachers we aimed for 99.99% of participants to be migrated via either method, and we'd manually fix anything that was too broken to migrate automatically.

 We used two migration strategies:

 * **economy** migrated the minimum data we need and overwrote some dates to ensure validity
-* **premium** migrated all data and applied lots of corrections to make it valid in ECF2
+* **premium** migrated all data and applied corrections like removing overlaps from the timeline

-Economy was the fallback, we didn't intend for it to be widely used but some histories were so broken we couldn't reassemble them.
-We built economy before premium and this chart shows how as the premium.
+Economy was the fallback.
+We didn't intend for it to be widely used but some histories were so broken we couldn't reassemble them.

 This chart shows how the economy route reduced from 91% of all participants in February 2026 to just 2% of all participants in April 2026, while premium rose from 0% to 97.88%.